dotnet/runtime/docs/workflow/testing/mono/testing.md

 --------------------------------------------------
 ```

-Run that command, adding `wasm` to the end.
+To run all tests, execute that command, adding `wasm` to the end.

 ### Testing on Android x64:
+Build the runtime tests for Android x64
 ```
 $(REPO_ROOT)/src/tests/build.sh -skipstressdependencies -excludemonofailures os Android x64 <Release/Debug>
 ```